Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Variables

 \subsection{Correlations between variables}

-Besides the obvious anti-correlations of variables to the relative quantities w.r.t. to such variables, and the negative correlation of $\DeltaPhitt$ to $\pttt$ and $\pout$ by construction, one can make several non-trivial observations.
-Out of all the variables especially $\pout$ (or an absolute value of it) is a very useful one as it has only a small correlation to $\mtt$ (we observe 0.07 for the $\ttbar$ control sample, see also Figure~\ref{fig_corr_vars}) while it exhibits a~large shape change especially in tails for models with additional DM particles produced, see~Figure~\ref{fig_shapes_Pout_denser_1B1S}.
-It has also been used for MC generators tuning as it is sensitive to the initial and final state radiation~\cite{ATL-PHYS-PUB-2016-020} while caution should be taken in order not to tune to possible new physics effects.
-We keep variables even with large absolute correlations for detailed study of their performance in terms of a signal significance.
-Both $\ptt$ and $\pttt$ have large correlation to variables quantifying the jet $\pt$ activity in the event like $\HTj$ and the total large-$R$ jets visible mass $m^\mathrm{vis}_{\sum J}$.
-There are also large negative correlations of sphericity and $\Yboost$ to $\mtt / \sqrt{p_\mathrm{T}^{t1} \, p_\mathrm{T}^{t2}}$, of $\Rtt$ to $\pttt$ and $|\pout|$; and of $|\cos\theta^*|$ and $\Chittbar$ to $\ptt / \mtt$.
+Correlation between variables were studied with the motivation of verifying later whether higher or lower correlation (see Figure~\ref{fig_corr_vars}) lead to the expected change in the power of the variables to separate signal from background.
+Besides the obvious anti-correlations of variables to relative quantities where the former is in the denominator, and the negative correlation of $\DeltaPhitt$ to $\pttt$ and $\pout$ by construction, one can make several non-trivial observations.
+Out of all the variables, $\pout$ (or an absolute value of it) is especially a useful one as it has only a~small correlation to $\mtt$ (we observe 0.07 for the $\ttbar$ control sample, see also Figure~\ref{fig_corr_vars}) while it exhibits a~large shape change especially in tails for models with additional DM particles produced, see~Figure~\ref{fig_shapes_Pout_denser_1B1S}.
+It has also been used for MC generators tuning as it is sensitive to the initial and final state radiation~\cite{ATL-PHYS-PUB-2016-020} but caution should be taken in order not to tune to possible new physics effects.